GUZHAOY/CMML/README.md

 - `RCTD/`: Scripts for running RCTD and generating results.
 - `Cell2Location/`: Scripts for running Cell2Location and generating results.
 - `Visualizations/`: Scripts for visualizing the results from both RCTD and Cell2Location, including comparison to ground truth.
+- `file/`: The files used in the script and can be downloaded from the public dataset.

 ## How to Run